sailecodes/InstaIV/README.md

         - Delete the corresponding Post document
         - Delete the corresponding Content document
         - Find and delete the corresponding Post document in posts in corresponding User document
+        - Decrement numPosts in the corresponding User document
 - **Todos**
   - `High`
     - Posts